Die Hauptstadt, Capricorn

 “You should take Lita elsewhere and let her calm down,” Alice said to Simon, placing a hand on Jericho’s extended arm and pushing it down gently.
 “We’ll try again later—”

 “Do you understand what’s happening in this country right now, Agent Kingsley?”
 Martin interjected.
 “We do not have the time to take breaks.”

 “Since this is the first time we’re doing something like this, we need to be cautious,” Alice responded.
-“Jericho is the only one who we’re aware of who has this conducting ability and is… on our side.
+“Jericho is the only one who we’re aware of who has this conducting ability that’s… on our side.
 The same applies to Lita.
-You’re a man of the military, Major General von Spiel.
+You’re a man of the military, Generalmajor von Spiel.
 You should know more about the importance of resources than I do.”